jamiedraws/BEM/using-bem.md

 First things first!
 We have to ask the question, do I need BEM?
 Well, do you?
 The answer should always depend on what you're styling.

+Let's look at a couple of examples where we wouldn't need to use BEM.

 ## There is no Repeatable Design Pattern

 ```html